meejah/blckbx/README.rst

 `FTC-Dashboard <https://acmerobotics.github.io/ftc-dashboard/>`_ allows you to see realtime data from your FIRST FTC / REV Robotics controller.

-``blckbx`` records that data to a file; it is a small Python tool that uses WebSockets to connect to the Web server that `FTC-Dashboard <https://acmerobotics.github.io/ftc-dashboard/>`_ runs on your robot and record all Telemetry messages.
+``blckbx`` records that data to a file; it is a small Python tool that uses WebSockets to connect to the Web server that `FTC-Dashboard <https://acmerobotics.github.io/ftc-dashboard/>`_ runs on your robot and records all Telemetry messages.

 Installation